2013–14 Sheffield Wednesday F.C. season: September

-A day after the Yeovil result and Wednesday signed Roger Johnson on loan from Wolverhampton Wanderers for three-months with the Owls in desperate need of another centre-back.
-Later on in the week and it was confirmed that ex-Cardiff City midfielder and free-agent Stephen McPhail had signed for the club until mid-January.
-McPhail went on to start the away game against Birmingham City two-days later.
+A day after the Yeovil result, Wednesday signed Roger Johnson on loan from Wolverhampton Wanderers for three months with the Owls amid their desperate need of another centre-back.
+Later in the week it was confirmed that ex-Cardiff City midfielder and free-agent Stephen McPhail had signed for the club until mid-January.
+McPhail went on to start the away game against Birmingham City two days later.
 The team and McPhail started the game brightly and although Michail Antonio went close, it was Birmingham's first real attack of the game that led to the first goal.
 Chris Burke's shot was saved well but the rebound was tapped in by Jesse Lingard, scoring on his début for Birmingham having joined them on loan from Manchester United earlier on in the week.
 After this goal and Birmingham had the momentum and dominated, and it wasn't long until they doubled their lead.
 Again it was new loan signing Lingard whom dribbled and dodged in and out of defender's in the box before slotting home his second of the afternoon.
 And it was only two-minutes later after this goal when it was game over.
 Jesse Lingard shot from outside the area found the bottom corner to complete his hat-trick.
 3–0 at half-time and the main objective really for the Owls was not to concede any more.
 However, Birmingham continued to create chances after the break and just six-minutes into the second-half Burke and Lingard linked up with each other for Jesse Lingard to score yet another goal.
 Wednesday did create a few chances before the end of the game, one of which they scored, when a corner was whipped in and headed in for a late consolation goal by Kamil Zayatte.
 After the goal and Shane Ferguson nearly made it 5 when he went through on goal but Chris Kirkland kept the player at bay.